City Manager's Quarterly Report

 The City Manager wants to keep you informed on what's happening at the City.
 The City Manager’s Quarterly Report provides updates on key programs and projects, City financials and metrics that help track how we’re serving our community.

-See below for the most recent report for Q3 2025.
+See below for the most recent report.

 - Kelly DiMartino